 where $A, B$ are arbitrary quantum channels.
-Natural causal constraints that one might impose on the simulation is to require that $\mcC$ be described by a standard quantum circuit with open slots, i.e., a quantum comb~\cite{chiribella2008quantum,chiribella2009theoretical}.
-A more general strategy for the simulation---which could nevertheless be interpreted as ``causal''---would be to impose that $\mcC$ is described by quantum circuits under classical control.
-This set of higher-order transformations, proposed in Ref.~\cite{wechs2021quantum} and called {quantum circuits with classical control of causal order} (QC-CC), is larger than the set of standard quantum combs, allowing for classical mixing of different quantum circuits as well as for classical controlled dynamical causal orders.
-Hence, permitting this class gives more power to the simulation as compared to quantum combs, while still allowing for a causal interpretation of the simulation.
-In App.~\ref{app::definitions} we provide formal definitions of these causal constraints.
-We furthermore require the simulation to be \textit{universal}: the same simulation $\mcC$ must work for all input pairs of quantum channels.
-Moreover, the simulation is required to be exact and deterministic, i.e., $\mcC(A^{\otimes k_A},B^{\otimes k_B})$ must be always exactly equal to $\mcS(A,B)$ for every pair of quantum channels $A$ and $B$.
+Natural causal constraints that one might impose on the simulation is to require that $\map{C}$ be described by a fixed-order quantum circuit with open slots, called a quantum comb~\cite{chiribella2008quantum,chiribella2009theoretical} (see App.~\ref{subapp::combs} for a formal definition).
+A more general strategy for the simulation---which could nevertheless be interpreted as having a definite causal order---would be to impose that $\map{C}$ is described by open-slot quantum circuits that have classical control of causal order.
+This class of higher-order transformations, proposed in Ref.~\cite{wechs2021quantum} and called ``QC-CCs'', is larger than the set of quantum combs, allowing for classical mixtures of open-slot quantum circuits as well as for classically-controlled dynamical causal orders.
+Hence, permitting this class gives more power to the simulation as compared to quantum combs, while still allowing for a causally ordered interpretation of the simulation (see App.~\ref{subapp::qcccs} for a formal definition).
+We furthermore require the simulation to be universal: the same simulation $\map{C}$ must work for all input pairs of quantum channels.
 See Fig.~\ref{fig::simulation} for a graphical representation of Eq.~\eqref{eq::simulation}.

-The question of simulability then boils down to whether there exists, for some finite number of calls $k_A$ and $k_B$, a simulation $\mcC$ that obeys causal constraints and that satisfies Eq.~\eqref{eq::simulation}.
+The question of simulability then boils down to whether there exists, for some finite number of calls $k_A$ and $k_B$, a simulation $\map{C}$ that obeys causal constraints and that satisfies Eq.~\eqref{eq::simulation}.